mlcommons/ck/docs/mlperf/inference/bert/tutorial.md

       --clean
 ```

-It will take around 15-30 minutes to run and you should see the following output in the end:
+It will take a few minutes to run and you should see the following output in the end:

 ```txt